RossBoylan/mccli/README.md

 ##### MEAN option

 For normal distributions `param1` can simply be **'MEAN'**, indicating the mean of the distribution should be determined by the line in the **.inp** file.
 Here, `param2` must be a coefficient of variation.
-This option is used to simplify the case in which there are many lines with the same significance but different means (these should clearly be correlated and have the same coefficient of variation).
+This option is used to simplify the case in which there are many lines with the same significance but different means (these will be assumed to be correlated and have the same coefficient of variation).

 ```